mikejewell/django-taggit/README.rst

 ``TAGGIT_FORCE_LOWERCASE = True``

+If you want to prevent certain words from being added as tags (such as English articles to, from, the, of, etc.) add to settings.py:

+``TAGGIT_STOPWORDS = [u'a', u'an', u'and', u'be', u'from', u'of']``

-For more info check out the documentation.
+For more info checkout out the documentation.
 And for questions about usage or development you can contact the
 `mailinglist <http://groups.google.com/group/django-taggit>`_.